 If you review physics departments at four-year institutions in the U.S., the Guide will help you become more effective by providing vetted practices and resources to help physics departments achieve specific goals that support targeted feedback aligned with a program’s own goals.

 If you are outside the U.S., a chair at a community college, or an administrator, many aspects of the Guide will still be useful, although the Guide was not explicitly designed for these audiences.

 No. The EP3 team sought to create a guide to support departments in creating and building excellent programs while giving them freedom to adapt recommendations to their particular goals, environments, resources, and constraints.
 The Guide recommends practices for achieving specific goals, with the understanding that there are many ways to accomplish goals, and a department does not need to adopt all of these practices or goals to improve their program.
 Using the Guide can prevent you from reinventing departmental programs for which substantial knowledge is already available.

 The Guide was shaped to embody practices of specific goal setting, specific interventions, data acquisition, and reflection.
 This cyclic review structure allows departments to see progress without periodic bursts of activity during which an overwhelming amount of time must be spent on assessment.
-Further, such a process is now required by nearly all regional accreditors, and shaping departmental actions along these lines can save faculty members significant time and enable departmental ownership of the activities they wish to explore and choose to assess.
+Further, such a process is now required by nearly all national accreditors, and shaping departmental actions along these lines can save faculty members significant time and enable departmental ownership of the activities they wish to explore and choose to assess.